Journey Through The Land Of Blue Dragon: The Guide For The Best Things To Do In Vietnam

 one-pillar-pagoda-things-to-do-in-vietnam

-Image Source : tripadvisor
+Image Source : Tripadvisor

 The enchanting city of Hanoi, the capital of Vietnam, is a captivating blend of the old and the new, where centuries-old architecture stands alongside modern structures.
-Amid the city’s buzzing streets and bustling markets, there are pockets of tranquility that offer a window into the country’s rich cultural and spiritual heritage.
+Amid the city’s buzzing streets and bustling markets, there are pockets of tranquillity that offer a window into the country’s rich cultural and spiritual heritage.
 One such place is the One Pillar Pagoda, an iconic site that should undoubtedly be on your list of ‘things to do in Hanoi’.

 Tucked away in the heart of Hanoi, the One Pillar Pagoda, or Chua Mot Cot, is a symbol of the city and a testament to Vietnam’s unique architectural style.
 Built in 1049 under the reign of Emperor Ly Thai Tong, this wooden structure stands on a single stone pillar, designed to resemble a lotus blossom, a symbol of purity in Buddhist culture.
 The Pagoda’s unique design and tranquil setting make it a must-visit spot among the ‘things to do in Hanoi’.